Gellifree/Gellifree/README.md

-Magyar

-Kovács Norbertnek hívnak, és jelenleg az Eszterházy Károly Katolikus Egyetem tanulója vagyok.
-Programtervező Informatika szakon, végzős levelezősként (Felsőoktatási szakképzés).

-Junior alkalmazásfejlesztőként dolgozom főállásban a ZF-ITC tagjaként.
-Jelenleg főleg Angular projektekkel dolgozom, de sok egyéb feladat megoldása is a hétköznapok közé tartozik.

-English

-My name is Norbert Kovács, I am a University student at Eszterházy Károly Catholic University.
+Hello!
+My name is Norbert Kovács.
-I am learning Computer Science, as a Graduate correspondence student (higher education vocational training).

-I am working as a Junior application developer as a member of ZF-ITC.
-At the moment, mainly I am working on Angular projects, but we have a lot of different tasks to solve on a daily basis.
+I am currently working as a Junior Application Developer at ZF-ITCH.
+My job includes designing complete systems for OEM Keymanagement projects and participating in the development, including backend and frontend development as well.
+Working at ZF is truly fulfilling, thanks to the incredible team that surrounds me.

+Other than programming, I have a lot of hobbies.
+Mainly graphic design related and woodworking.
+But I really enjoy any creative work.
+From Videoediting to making animation, or building something with my own hands.

 <!---
 Gellifree/Gellifree is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.